Bills

 Version:

 Existing law prescribes requirements for the disposal of surplus land by a local agency.
 Existing law defines surplus land for these purposes to mean land owned in fee simple by any local agency for which the local agencys governing body takes formal action in a regular public meeting declaring that the land is surplus and is not necessary for the agencys use.
 Existing law requires that land be declared either surplus land or exempt surplus land, as supported by written findings, before a local agency may take any action to dispose of it consistent with an agencys policies or procedures.
 Existing law provides that an agency is not required to follow the requirements for the disposal of surplus land for exempt surplus land.
-Existing law defines exempt surplus land to include certain types of land, including land that is to be conveyed for specified purposes.
+Existing law defines exempt surplus land to include certain types of land, including land that is to be conveyed for specified purposes. land.
+Existing law makes a local agency that disposes of surplus land, in violation of the requirements for the disposal of surplus land after receiving specified notification from the department that the local agency is in violation, liable for a penalty of 30% of the applicable disposition value for a first violation and 50% for any subsequent violation, as provided.

 This bill would make legislative findings and declarations as to the necessity of a special statute for the City of Ontario.